OpenSrcCM/CM-Plan-Site/README.md

 ### Managing Virtual Machine(s)

 Everytime you fully excerise "build - package - deploy", you will need to run the enable-functionality.bsh script.
+The vagrant commands for the VM build with this system are usually run from the **deploy** directory.
 Be sure to checkout your Vagrant options:

-userid@host MINGW64 ~/repo-workareas/CM-Plan-Site/deploy
+userid@host MINGW64 ~/repo-workareas/CM-Plan-Site/deploy $

 $ vagrant -h